Home » MODDING HQ 1.13 » v1.13 Coding Talk » [IDEA] New Magazine System

 - [Shift]+[Alt]+[f]+[whatever key it is today]: Remove mag, put mag into inventory, remove chambered bullet, put it magazine.

-- [Some other key combo]: Remove mag, remove bullets from mag, put mag into inventory, put bullets into inventory remove chambered bullet, put it into inventory.
+- [Ctrl]+[Shift]+[Alt]+[chinese symbol for 'donkey']: Remove mag, remove bullets from mag, put mag into inventory, put bullets into inventory remove chambered bullet, put it into inventory.

 Part 6: What's in a mag?